gmiller123456/vsop87-multilang/README.md

 # What is VSOP87?
 Why use it?
 VSOP87 is one of many solutions available for predicting the positions of the planets (plus the Sun and the Moon) in our solar system.
 The actual name is
-Variations Séculaires des Orbites Planétaires, and it was published in 1987 by the Bureau des Longitudes.
+Variations Sï¿½culaires des Orbites Planï¿½taires, and it was published in 1987 by the Bureau des Longitudes.
 Even though there have been many other methods developed before and after VSOP87, it remains one of the most popular methods among amatuers.
 It provides better accuracy than most amatuers require (.1 arcseconds) over a period of a few thousand years before and after the year 2000.